matdempsey/mern-online-shopping-app/README.md

 # mern-online-shopping-app
-An e-commerce app utilising the MERN web stack (WIP)
+An e-commerce app utilising the MERN web stack

 <b>In its current state the project includes: </b>
   * Product search functionality